Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Concurrence of subjacent state as order parameter in model

-Till now, we were considering the situation where the mixing probability $p$ is left constant while nearest neighbour concurrence is investigated with varying relative coupling strengths, $\alpha$.
-See Figs. ~\ref{fig:N20_1} and ~\ref{fig:1p20}.
-This implies that we require the temperature to be changed at each $\alpha$ to keep the mixing probability fixed with the changes of $\alpha$.
-Arguably, a more practical study is to investigate the nature of nearest neighbour concurrence at a fixed temperature.
-Therein, the probability $p$, of the subjacent state, change with $\alpha$, as the change in $\alpha$ leads to changes in $E^{(1)}(N,\alpha)$ and $E^{(0)}(N,\alpha)$.
-For our analysis, we fixed the temperature to $k_BT = \frac{1}{2}$.
+From Fig.~\ref{fig:1p20}, it is evident that by keeping the mixing probability ($p$) constant, we can observe the phase transition in the one-dimensional $J_1-J_2$ model as we vary $\alpha$.
+Since fixing the probability leads to temperature variations with changes in $\alpha$, this phase transition might be construed as being induced by temperature.
+However, as illustrated in Figs.~\ref{fig:1p20} and~\ref{fig:aVc}, the nearest-neighbor concurrence at fixed temperature and at fixed $p$ is similar in nature, and the estimated critical point of phase transition is also at the same point in the parameter space in both the cases.
+In the case of phase transitions induced by thermal fluctuations, the phase transition becomes apparent as the system's temperature varies.
+Given that the critical point remains constant in scenarios where the temperature is fixed, it follows that the observed phase transitions are not induced by thermal fluctuations.
+Therefore, we can infer that the phase transition we observe here is not thermally induced.

 Further illustrations are done for fixed $p$.
 Investigations at fixed temperature will provide equivalent information.
 The difference between the values of concurrence $\Delta C$, just before and after the transition point, decreases as we increase the system size.
 The numerical values of $\Delta C$s for increasing system size, for a fixed $p$, are given in Table \ref{table:2}.
 This may potentially be a disadvantage in the thermodynamic limit, $N \rightarrow \infty$.
 A finite-size scaling is needed to see whether concurrence can still play the role of a good detector of phase transition in a mixture of ground and first excited state for $N \rightarrow \infty$.

 As the precise quantum phase transition point on the $\alpha$-axis for an infinitely large system is unknown, we extrapolate the transition points of $N=8,10,12,14,16,18,20,22,24$ size systems to $N=\infty$.
 To extrapolate, we have chosen the fitting function, viz.